thassan743/RoboND-DeepLearning-Project/writeup.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(l_dec_2)
 ```

-The architecture used for the FCN is two encoder layers, a 1x1 convolution layer and two decoder layers.
+The architecture used for the FCN consists of two encoder layers, a 1x1 convolution layer and two decoder layers.
 There are also two skip connections from Encoder 1 to Decoder 1 and from the input to Decoder 2 which make use of the layer concatenation step of the decoder.
 The architecture can be seen in the image below.
+My initial model had the same architecture except that each layer had half the filter depth the final model shown above.
+With that model, I was able to achieve just over 40%.
+By increasing the depth, the performance improved by approximately 2%.
+The network is discussed in more detail below.

+![alt text][image1]

+#### Encoder

 The input to the network is an image of size 160x160x3.
-The first encoder has a filter depth of 32 and a stride of 2 which results in an output from the encoder of 80x80x32.
-Similarly for encoder 2 which has a filter depth of 64, the output is 40x40x64.
-The 1x1 convolution layer has a filter depth of 128 and an output of 40x40x128.
-The decoder layers both have a bilinear upsample factor of 2.
+This image is passed through 2 encoders.
+The purpose of an encoder is to extract features from the input image.
+Having a number of encoder layers after each other allows the network to extract more complex features the deeper the network goes.
+For this project, I was able to achieve the required result using 2 encoders.
+The first encoder has a filter depth of 32 and a stride of 2 which results in an output image from the encoder of dimensions 80x80x32.
+Similarly for encoder 2 which has a filter depth of 64, the output is an image with dimensions of 40x40x64.

+#### 1x1 Convolution (vs. Fully Connected Layers)

+The use of a 1x1 convolution layer in the network is very important.
+In conventional CNNs, a fully connected layer is normally used when training a classifier.
+However, the output of this type of network is a 2D tensor, and therefore all spatial information about the input is lost.
+By using a 1x1 convolution in an FCN, the output is a 4D tensor and therefore it retains spatial information.
+By retaining spatial information, we are able to locate specific objects in the image and not just classify objects.
+This is essential in order to allow a system to locate and follow a specific target in an image.

+The 1x1 convolution layer used here has a filter depth of 128.
+This results in an output image of 40x40x128.

+#### Decoder

+The purpose of the decoder is to upsample the image.
+We saw that in the previous layers, the size of the image was significantly smaller than the original input image.
+However, in order to perform semantic segmentation on the original input image, we need the output to be of the same size as the input.
+In this way, we can obtain information from each pixel in the image in order to identify an object (the hero) and also the location of the object.
+The decoder layers used here both have a bilinear upsample factor of 2.
 Decoder 1 has a filter depth of 64 and includes a skip connection from the output of Encoder 1.
 The output from this decoder is therefore 80x80x64.
-Finally, Decoder 2 has a filter depth of 32 and a skip connection from the input.
+Decoder 2 has a filter depth of 32 and a skip connection from the input.
 The output from this decoder is then 160x160x32.
 We can see that the shape of the output matches that of the input image.

-As mentioned, this model was similar to the one that was used in the segmentation lab.
-The model I started with had the same architecture except that each layer was half as deep as the final model, i.e the 1x1 convolution layer had a filter depth of 64 etc. With this model, I was able to achieve just over 40%.
-Increasing the depth, there was an improvement of approximately 2%.

-![alt text][image1]

 #### Hyper-Parameters